decretist/Dissertation/Conclusion/alt-conclusion.md

   -->

----

 Why were the contributors who followed Gratian all anonymous?
 The larger-than-expected number of contributors and the apparent absence of overlap between contributors to the first- and second-recension *dicta* suggests that the involvement of individual contributors was relatively brief, perhaps a year or two.
-Involvement in Gratian's project would have to have conferred significant real-world advantages for the contributors, almost certainly in the form of enhanced competitiveness for benefices, in order to justify the uncompensated scribal labor they put into it.
+Involvement in Gratian's project must have created significant real-world advantages for the contributors, almost certainly in the form of enhanced competitiveness for benefices, in order to justify the uncompensated intellectual and scribal labor they put into it.
 When ecclesiastical preferment came their way, their involvement in Gratian's project probably ended.
-But the fact that they had been successful attracted others to take their place, which goes a long way toward explaining the pattern of exponential growth.
+But the fact that they had been successful attracted others to take their place, which goes a long way toward explaining the rapid growth both of the text itself through the creation of the cases and the collection of *dicta*, and of the community for which the text was the focal point.

 The rapid turnover of contributors meant that the study group went through several "generations" of members between the mid-1120s and mid-1130s.
-By the time of Paucapalea in the late 1140s, turnover of membership in what had by that point become a quite substantial community was much slower, but there had been so many intervening "generations" that any information about the history of the project that had not been incorporated into the text of the *Decretum* was lost, apparently including for Paucapalea even the name of Gratian.
+By the time of Paucapalea in the late 1140s, turnover of membership in what had by that point become quite a substantial community was much slower, but there had been so many intervening "generations" that the only evidence about the history of the project was incorporated into the text of the *Decretum*.
+As a result, Paucapalea did not even know the name of Gratian.

 What does all of this say about teachers and the teaching of canon law between the mid-1120s and 1140?
 In the 1120s and 1130s, the distinction between teacher and student was much less clear than it became a few decades later.
-Gratian was the leader of the study group, and the figure to whom the group deferred, because he was the one who had done by far, one suspects, the most reading in the sources of canon law.
-But having read widely in the canons was not the same thing as having fully worked out a jurisprudential system based on them, and there was a great deal that Gratian did not know at that point, such as whether and how to incorporate Roman law into his system.
-In some sense, then, they were all figuring it out together.
-We should not think of the Gratian of the 1120s as the kind of guild-certified master, able to "explain it all for you," that we would expect to encounter in later decades.
+Gratian was the leader of the study group, and the figure to whom the group deferred, because he was the one who had, it seems, done by far the most reading in the sources of canon law.
+But reading widely in the canons was not the same thing as working out a jurisprudential system based on them, and there was a great deal that Gratian did not know at that point, such as whether and how to incorporate Roman law into his system.
+In some sense, then, Gratian and the members of the study group were figuring it out together.
+We should not think of the Gratian of the 1120s as the kind of guild-certified master, able to "explain it all for you," that we encounter in the schools of canon law of later decades.

-Although I am uncomfortable with using the terms teacher and student to describe the relationship between Gratian and the contributors the early stages of the project, I suspect that by the mid-1130s, we can envision the ongoing activity around Gratian as having evolved from being a reading or study group into something more like a course or even a loose proto-faculty.
+Although I am uncomfortable with using the terms teacher and student to describe the relationship between Gratian and the contributors the early stages of the project, I suspect that by the mid-1130s, we can envision the ongoing activity around Gratian as having evolved from being a reading or study group into something more like a course or even a proto-faculty.
 Gratian need not have been the only teacher at this later stage, and some of the early contributors, at least those still working in Bologna while awaiting a suitable benefice, may well have had students of their own by that point.
 As a result, some of the texts that became part of the collection of *dicta* could have come from teachers other than Gratian and some from students summarizing or reporting on solutions presented by teachers in classroom discussion.

 [^1]: Indeed, it is worth reminding the reader here that Burrows's Delta indicates that the case statements are even less likely to